Raj3028/Project-03-AWS-Books-Management/README.md

 - Create atleast 10 books for each user
 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

+- Add AWS S3 Link of BookCover in Book Controller:
+  - step1: postman/frontend sends a file to our node server in an API call
+  - step2: Multer is able to grab that file and make it available to node server
+  - step3: uploading this file to AWS S3

 ### GET /books

 - Returns all books in the collection that aren't deleted.
 Return only book \_id, title, excerpt, userId, category, releasedAt, reviews field.
 Response example [here](#get-books-response)